SchoolOfCode/workshop_tdd_2021/README.md

 4. Now repeat steps 1-3 for the remaining single letter words (i.e. `B`, `C`, `D` and so forth up to and including `Z`).
    - **Optional:** Writing all these tests might feel repetitive.
 You could try using Vitest's `test.each` method ([docs](https://vitest.dev/api/#test-each)) to avoid repeating code.
 Look at the `.each` examples to see how it works.
 Try using it in your tests.
 If you spend too much time on `.each`, just write the tests without it, even if you repeat code.

-**Remember the discipline of writing the minimal amount of code to meet the current requirements.** Your implementation should only handle single letter words by the end of this ticket.
+**Remember the discipline of writing the simplest code to meet the current requirements.** Your implementation should only handle single letter words by the end of this ticket.

 ### 🎫 Ticket 3 - Multiple letters